top of page

 • Guidance on SAT and College Application

-• A unique college & career mentorship with NYU President Emeritus, John Sexton
+• A unique college & career mentorship with NYU President Emeritus John Sexton

 Winners will also become members of our Scholars Program, which includes: